Hot Spinach Dip

 • Shredded mozzarella cheese – Freshly grated off the block cheese is absolutely the best for melting.
 Pre-shredded cheese have a coating that affects its ability to melt.

-• Steamed spinach – You need 5 ounces of cooked spinach (I use half of a package of frozen spinach.
+• Spinach – You need 5 ounces of cooked spinach (I use half of a 10-ounce package of frozen spinach).
 If you want to cook it yourself, you will need about ¾ of a pound of fresh spinach, cooked down to equal about ¾ of a cup.

 How To Make Hot Spinach Dip

 • Bake.
-Pour the spinach mixture into a 10-inch cast iron skillet or a similar sized baking dish.
+Spread into a 10-inch cast iron skillet or a baking dish.
 Top with cheese, pop it in the oven, and bake uncovered for 20 minutes.

 • Broil.
-To get that lovely golden top, you’ll need to broil for a few minutes.
 This step is optional and can be omitted if you prefer.
+It’s how you get the top nice and brown.

 • Serve.
-Serve with chips, crackers, or crostini/baguette slices.
-It’s also a delicious dip to serve with veggies like carrots, celery sticks, or cucumber slices.
+Serve with chips, crackers, crostini/baguette slices or veggie like carrots, celery sticks, or cucumber slices.

 hot spinach dip collage